nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 4. Launch the app by double-clicking the file or by using the command `java -jar InTrack.jar` in your terminal.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it.
+E.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: